costastf/pyrsync/README.md

 pyrsync
 =======

 (pronounced piercing).
 Python lightweight rsync wrapper.
 Useful for using rsync in python projects.

+This library wraps rsync in an object oriented manner.
+Upon instantiation it searches for the rsync executable.
+It uses "which" in linux and looks at the local folder in windows.
+It can work with a cygwin statically compiled rsync.
+In windows it automatically changes the paths in cygwin compatible paths.
+(It has not been thoroughly tested in windows.)
+It's usage is as follows.

 Usage :
 ```